jmcadam4/design-projects-portfolio/docs/assignments/A04/index.md

 ## AI Disclosure

 Claude was used to lay out this page — placing the figures, writing the image captions, adding the section headings, and adding the front matter that drives the homepage card.
-The design, the hand calculations, and the CAD and Onshape variable table work are mine; no engineering content was produced by the model.
+The design, the hand calculations, and the CAD and Onshape variable table work are mine.
 Session summaries are on the [AI Disclosure](../../ai-disclosure.md) page.